LibreOffice/core/desktop/test/deployment/options/readme.txt

 leaf1mod.oxt: Defines a leaf under the node WriterNode

-It has a douplicate entry in the manifest.xml (OptionsDialog.xcu).
+It has a duplicate entry in the manifest.xml (OptionsDialog.xcu).
 This would cause a DisposedException when uninstalling on OOo 3.0 and prevent the extension from being uninstalled.
 This is actually a bug of the extensions.
 However, the error is difficult to investigate.
 Therefore this was fixed to make OOo more robust (i96690).
 ================================================================================

 leaf2.oxt: Defines a leaf under a node that has a name which requires special